Stairway of the Treasurer's Residence: Students at Work from the Hampton Album

 1900.
 Platinum print, 7 1/2 x 9 1/2" (19.1 x 24.1 cm)

-The Hampton Album is an early example of the often ambiguous distinction between photographs that are posed and those that are candid.
-Johnston’s assignment was to capture the students going about their everyday activities.
-She used glass plate negatives that required exposure times of several seconds, necessitating her subjects to be still, in effect negating the possibility that these images could be completely spontaneous.
-Johnston arranged her subjects in carefully constructed scenes to exemplify their hard work and virtue.
+Johnston was tasked with capturing the students going about their everyday activities.
+She used glass plate negatives, which required exposure times of several seconds, necessitating her subjects to stay still, and making spontaneous images of the students impossible.
+Instead, Johnston arranged her subjects in carefully constructed scenes meant to showcase their hard work and virtue.

 The visual or narrative focus of a work of art.